MicrosoftLearning/MB-7005-Create-manage-journeys-D365-Customer-Insights/Instructions/Labs/05-Trigger-based-journey.md

+---
+lab:
+    title: 'Lab 5: Create a trigger-based journey'
+---

+## Lab 5: Create a trigger-based journey

-In this unit, you will learn how to:
+In this lab, you will learn how to:
 - Create a journey based on a trigger
 - Define exit criteria for the segment

-## Create a trigger-based journey
+### Task 1: Create a trigger-based journey
 1. Navigate to the **Real-time journeys** work area.

 1. Under **Engagement**, select **Journeys.**